atimpone/aws-foundation-journey/README.md

 ![alt text](https://github.com/ckamps/aws-foundation-journey/raw/master/images/test-prod-single-region.png "Initial Test and Production Environments in Single AWS Region")

 ---
-> ***Other than the inclusion in the Solution Overview section of a rough diagram of a typical layout of the foundation including the addition of test and production environments, the sections for this guide have not yet been drafted.
+> ***The sections for this guide have not yet been drafted.
 Initially, they will hold a series of notes and links to existing best practices and resources.***
 ---

 #### Review and Refine Requirements and Solution Design